onap/vnfsdk-model/docs/files/Dovetail.rst

 ..

-    ONAP services used by the VNF Package On Boarding test suite may need to access components of the VNF package for validate their content.
+    ONAP services used by the VNF Package On-Boarding test suite may need to access components of the VNF package for validating their content.

 6. Report Certification Results Back